9-FS/nhentai_archivist/readme.md

 1. Copy the cookie values into the `cookies.json`.
 1. Execute the program again.
 This will create a default `./config/headers.json`.
 1. Go to https://www.whatismybrowser.com/detect/what-is-my-user-agent/ and copy your user agent into `headers.json`.
-1. In `./config/settings.json` set `dest_path` to the directory you want to download to.
+1. In `./config/settings.json` set `library_path` to the directory you want to download to.
 By default, it will download to `./hentai/`.
+1. In `./config/settings.json` set `library_split` to the maximum number of hentai per sub-directory in your `library_path`.
+Set "0" if you want to disable splitting your library into sub-directories.
+It is disabled by default.

 ### 2.2.
 Google Chrome